AuthorCarpentry/dois-citation-data/00-intro-dois.md

 ### Exercise 1a.
 Practice using `curl` to interact with a World Wide Web site and retrieve a document from that site to a file on your desktop.
 Then display the file on your terminal.

-    $ curl http://thinkchecksubmit.org -o think.txt
+    $ curl http://thinkchecksubmit.org/check/ -o think.txt
     $ less think.txt

 What is the format of the retrieved content?
 Change the file extension to reflect the format of this web document

 ### Exercise 1b.
 Convert the file into a clean format for reading or printing using `pandoc`

-    $pandoc -o think.docx filename_from_previous_step
+    $ pandoc -o think.docx filename_from_previous_step

 Launch Open Office: how does the document look now?
-Will printing this document now look different than if you print it directly from the website?
+Will printing this document in this format look different than if you print it directly from the website?

 TIP: _Feel free to send yourself a copy of this useful handout on how to assess whether a journal is reputable or not_